Jonathan Vilma: 2000 season

 In 2000, Vilma played in all 11 games as a reserve middle linebacker and compiled 38 tackles (29 solo) and a pass deflection.

 2001 season

 After the graduation of Dan Morgan, Vilma stepped into the starting middle linebacker role and played an integral role on the Hurricanes' National Championship team.
 He led the team in tackles with 79 (54 solo) and compiled two forced fumbles, one fumble recovery for a 36-yard touchdown, three pass deflections and an interception.
 He started 11 of 12 games during the regular season and was selected on the First-team All-Big East team.

 2002 season

-Vilma led Miami in tackles with 133 (75 solo), and had two quarterback sacks, a forced fumble, recovered two fumbles, (returning one for a touchdown) and broke up five passes.
+Vilma led Miami in tackles with 133 (75 solo), and had two quarterback sacks, a forced fumble, two recovered fumbles, (returning one for a touchdown) and broke up five passes.
 He earned unanimous first-team All-Big East selection for the second time in his career and was a semi-finalist for the Dick Butkus Award, along with teammate D. J. Williams.